ftmdeveloperz/FTM-ULTRA-BOT/README.md

 For support, contact the developer: @ftmdeveloper

 ### Notes:
-- Make sure to replace `https://github.com/yourusername/ftm-ultra-bot.git` with the actual URL of your GitHub repository.
+- Make sure to replace `https://github.com/yourusername/ftm-ultra-bot.git` with the correct repository URL.
-- Adjust any sections as needed based on additional features or specific instructions you want to include.
+- Adjust any steps as necessary based on your specific deployment needs or additional platforms you might consider.

-If you need further modifications or additional sections, just let me know!
+Let me know if you need anything else!